#BlackLivesMatter: Ex-Philly Cop Charged With 2017 Murder Of Unarmed Black Man Dennis Plowden

 “According to the presentment, Eric Ruch killed Dennis Plowden while on duty by firing his gun directly at Plowden’s head, as Plowden sat on the ground with his left, empty hand raised and clearly visible,” Krasner said.

-Plowden was murdered after pulling over for Ruch during a traffic stop then fleeing the scene and hitting an unmarked police car.
+Plowden was murdered after pulling over for Ruch during a traffic stop, then fleeing the scene and hitting an unmarked police car.
 After a brief chase, Plowden smashed into a pole and gave himself up.
 It is reported that Ruch arrived on the scene and within 6-8 seconds of his arrival had shot Plowden in the head.

 “It’s indisputable that Plowden did not have a gun or any other weapon.
 It’s indisputable,” Krasner said.